 <b>Property value:</b> <jsp:getProperty name ="MyBean" property="message" />

-Executing GetProperty.jsp gives us value of the property named message defined in the class A, using JSP <jsp:getProperty> action element, as shown below.
+Executing the GetProperty.jsp gives us value of the property named message, defined in the class A, by using the <jsp:getProperty> action element of JSP, as shown below.